cszach/linux-cli-guide/README.md

 besides that, you should also have a GNU/Linux distribution installed (either on your computer's disk or in a virtual machine) so that you can learn by doing.

+> **Note**: Different documents and different parts of any document might refer to the guide as "tutorial" or "book".

 Repository structure
 --------------------